Picture of a corporate boardroom

 Who Cares About Delaware State Law?

 Chances are, you do.
 State corporate laws stipulate which individuals or entities have authority over issuances of company securities, including equity awards.
 For this purpose, your company is subject to the laws of the state it is incorporated in.
 Most US corporations are incorporated in Delaware.
-If this is the case for your company, the amended laws apply to you.
+If this is the case for your company, Delaware's laws apply to you.

 Some Limitations Still Apply